 Note that social media is not the only way to participate in #TBT.
 Start a #TBT scrapbook.
 Each Thursday, select an old photo that generates fond memories.
 Insert the photo into a scrapbook (make it or buy it).
 Then write about the fond memories centered around the photo.
 Before you know it, you'll have completed the scrapbook.

-What fond memories do you have of your teenage years?
+What fond memories do you have of your childhood?
 This is the story in you.
 Share it.

 Connect with me on Pinterest to view creative ideas about writing: